geobtaa/geo4libcamp-metadata-workshop/README.md

-# Geo4LibCamp2020 Geospatial Metadata Workshop
+# Using Python to create GeoBlacklight Metadata

-## Part 1: Using Python to create GeoBlacklight Metadata
+## Geo4LibCamp2020 Geospatial Metadata Workshop

 ### Activities
 - Introduce the GeoBlacklight schema and OpenGeoMetadata